PKU-Alignment/Safe-Policy-Optimization/README.md

 ### Efficient Commands

-To verify the performance of SafePO, you can run the following one line:
+To verify the performance of SafePO, you can run the following:

 ```bash
 conda create -n safepo python=3.8